-People who are at high risk, including health care workers and those who live with someone who has hepatitis B, should get the hepatitis B vaccine.
-Others for whom the vaccine is recommended include:
+- Health care workers and those who live with someone who has hepatitis B

-People with end-stage kidney disease, chronic liver disease, or HIV infection
+- People with end-stage kidney disease, chronic liver disease, or HIV infection

-People who use recreational, injectable drugs
+- People who use recreational, injectable drugs

-Avoid sharing personal items, such as razors or toothbrushes.
+- Avoid sharing personal items, such as razors or toothbrushes

-Do not share drug needles or other drug equipment (such as straws for snorting drugs).
+- Do not share drug needles or other drug equipment (such as straws for snorting drugs)

-Clean blood spills with a solution containing 1 part household bleach to 9 parts water.
+- Clean blood spills with a solution containing 1 part household bleach to 9 parts water

-Be careful when getting tattoos and body piercings.
+- Be careful when getting tattoos and body piercings

 All people who have sex outside of a monogamous relationship should practice safer sex behaviors to avoid hepatitis B and C.

-The hepatitis B vaccine or a hepatitis B immune globulin (HBIG) shot may be given to help prevent hepatitis B infection in anyone within 24 hours of exposure to blood or body fluids from a person with hepatitis B.
+The hepatitis B vaccine, or a hepatitis immune globulin (HBIG) shot, may help prevent infection if it is received it within 24 hours of contact with the virus.

 Perrillo R. Hepatitis B and D. In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 78.
+Philadelphia, PA: Saunders Elsevier; 2010:chap 78.

-George F. Longstreth, MD, Department of Gastroenterology, Kaiser Permanente Medical Care Program, San Diego, California.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: George F. Longstreth, MD, Department of Gastroenterology, Kaiser Permanente Medical Care Program, San Diego, California.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.